 “The consequences of not having the time and space to adequately perform our emotional labour can be disastrous.
 As a recovery worker for a mental health charity, I’ve seen staff break down crying, signed off due to stress or simply leave halfway through a shift, unable to cope.
 A high staff turnover, an over-reliance on agency staff and inconsistent support all appear to be near-endemic in social care.”

 We all need a break, no matter how much we love our jobs.
 If you are not at 100% as a care worker, you cannot adequately care for those in need.
-Not looking after your mental health can result in distraction, and when you’re distracted -whether work-related or not- you should promptly tackle the situation.
+Nurse.org say that not looking after your mental health can result in distraction, and when you’re distracted -whether work-related or not- you should promptly tackle the situation.
 It can also affect physical health, often resulting in heart disease, high blood pressure, a weakened immune system, asthma, obesity, gastronomical problems and premature death.
 The World Health Organisation (WHO) states, “there is no health without mental health.”
 Poor mental health is a risk factor for chronic physical ailments.
 When your mental health begins to affect your physical health, you should definitely use a mental health day to care for yourself.

 Here are Mind the Charity’s top tips for staying well at work: